TareqNewazShahriar/analyze-image-with-cognitive-service/README.md

 #  image-procssing-to-auto-crop-yacht-images

 Requests detail analysis data from Microsoft Cognitive Service and modifies the image with that data.
-(Analyzed data will be used to crop the desired or required portion of an image without human supervision)
+(Analyzed data will be used to crop the desired portion of an image without human supervision)

 ## Modifed image using analysis data
 <img src="https://raw.githubusercontent.com/TareqNewazShahriar/image-recognition/main/output/a%20room%20with%20a%20table%20chairs%20and%20a%20large%20window.jpg" />